Top 100 Content Marketing Question: What is the best way to better engage readers?

 • Invite them to a trade show or customer event.

-• Offer them exclusive information if they sit down with your sales person.
+• Offer them exclusive information if they sit down with your salesperson.

 Use content to build relationships with readers: